nashsclay/Flexinodes/README.md

 > chmod +x flexinodes_mn_setup.sh<br />
 > ./flexinodes_mn_setup.sh<br />

+NOTE: If you have troublestarting your masternode in the wallet itself (not on the VPS) run this command in the debug console.
+> masternode start-missing (passphrase)

 ### Other Commands and Informaiton
 This information will be very useful once your MN is setup and ready.